PR Firm Offers Tips For Success

 Doing business today demands that someone is always available to deal with things that have the potential to escalate and become problematic.
 A crisis can crop up quickly and spiral out of control even quicker via real-time channels like Twitter.

 Many companies are hiring freelance journalists or building in-house news operations to create editorial-style content that engages target audiences.
 These stories are meant to connect on a personal level and create a favorable impression of the brand.
 Consumers want more from companies than just products and services – they want to know companies care about their goals, dreams, and lives.
 Brand journalism allows companies to connect with consumers more personally than through a traditional ad.
-The goal of brand journalism is to find and tell the stories that convey a brand’s personality.
+The goal of brand journalism is to find and tell the stories that convey a brand’s personality-stories that position the client as a leader and the voice of reason.

 What’s your latest communications tip?
-Please share it with Gary Chandler at email@example.com and we will publish it in an upcoming post.
+Please share it with Gary Chandler at firstname.lastname@example.org and we will publish the best in an upcoming post.